gary-archer/kubernetes-oidc-integration/README.md

 ### 6. Get a User Assertion

-Whenever required, quickly get a user level ID token for an employee role using one of these commands:
+Whenever required, quickly get a user level JWT for an employee role using one of these commands:

 ```bash
 ./6-create-user-assertion.sh 'developer'